| What

 an issue arise, there is usually ample time to transport

 to the hospital.
-Hospital choices and access are
+Hospital choices and access should be

 discussed prenatally, with the parents, taking into